Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Materials and methods

 \paragraph{(ii) Transfer learning} To assess the benefit finetuning for deep image registration to applications with a small number of samples available, e.g., abdominal CT registration.

 \paragraph{(iii) Baseline comparison} The trained models were evaluated against a traditional registration framework (ANTs), to better understand the potential of deep image registration.
-This experiment was performed only on the OSLO-COMET dataset, as ANTs was used to generate the segmentations on the IXI dataset.
+This experiment was performed only on the Oslo-CoMet dataset, as ANTs was used to generate the segmentations on the IXI dataset.
 Two different configuration were tested: symmetric normalisation (SyN), with mutual information as optimisation metric, and SyN with cross-correlation as metric (SyNCC).

-\paragraph{(iv) Training runtime} The last experiment was conducted to assess the impact of the augmentation layer (see the online resource Fig S1).
+\paragraph{(iv) Training runtime} The last experiment was conducted to assess the impact of the augmentation layer (see Fig A in S2 Appendix).
 The GPU resources were monitored during training.
 Only the second epoch was considered, as the first one served as warm-up.